Hunger in the United Kingdom: 21st century

 Until about 2009, severe hunger was rarely considered a problem which afflicted people living within the borders of the United Kingdom.
 There were a few exceptions - a tiny minority of people might "fall through the cracks" in the welfare system.
 While some hunger relief efforts were undertaken by civil society, this was generally just provided on a local and mostly informal basis.
 This began to change in 2004 when The Trussell Trust established a franchise model for UK food banks, though they only had two establishments.
 This attracted little media attention at the time – before the Great Recession even the concept of "food banks" was virtually unknown in the UK.

 Like most of the rest of the world, economic conditions in the UK were adversely affected by the 2007–2008 world food price crisis and especially by the Great Recession.
 For the first couple of years after the crisis, the rise in hunger was checked in part by the UK government's fiscal stimulus, which boosted public spending to head off the threat of depression.
 Yet by 2010, stimulus policies began to be replaced with an austerity programme.
 Low earners would increasingly see their incomes fall further due to enforced cuts in working hours and sometimes even to rates of pay.
 People who had suffered lasting falls to their income began to draw down savings and run out of friends of whom they were willing to ask for help, leading to increases in the numbers suffering from hunger.

 In 2006, Trussell food banks operated in six local authorities, by 2009 this number had risen to 29.
 The pace of growth accelerated sharply from 2009: by 2013 Trussell was operating food banks in 251 local authorities.

 In a September 2012 report for Newsnight, economics editor Paul Mason said that hunger had returned to Britain as a substantial problem for the first time since the 1930s.
-He noted that about 43% of those needing emergency food assistance from food banks have been affected by benefit disruption – this can take various forms – for example, sometimes when there is a change of circumstance, such as a new resident coming to live at the family home, delays can arise in the payments of further benefits.
+He said that about 43% of those needing emergency food assistance from food banks had been affected by benefit disruption – this can take various forms – for example, sometimes when there is a change of circumstance, such as a new resident coming to live at the family home, delays can arise in the payments of further benefits.
 Mason also reported that a reason even people in work or on full benefits are often needing emergency food is debt; in particular due to the sophisticated tactics now being used by door-to-door lenders, where borrowers come to think of the credit company agent as a personal friend and so will make sacrifices in order to make repayments.